wagamamaz/tensorlayer-tricks/README.md

 If you find a trick that is particularly useful in practice, please open a Pull Request to add it to the document.
 If we find it to be reasonable and verified, we will merge it in.

 ## 1. Installation
- * to keep your TL version and edit the source code easily, you can download the whole repository by excuting `git clone https://github.com/zsdonghao/tensorlayer.git` in your terminal, then copy the `tensorlayer` folder into your project
+ * To keep your TL version and edit the source code easily, you can download the whole repository by excuting `git clone https://github.com/zsdonghao/tensorlayer.git` in your terminal, then copy the `tensorlayer` folder into your project
- * as TL is growing very fast, if you want to use `pip` install, we suggest you to install the master version
+ * As TL is growing very fast, if you want to use `pip` install, we suggest you to install the master version
- * for NLP application, you will need to install [NLTK and NLTK data](http://www.nltk.org/install.html)
+ * For NLP application, you will need to install [NLTK and NLTK data](http://www.nltk.org/install.html)

 ## 2. Interaction between TF and TL
  * TF to TL : use [InputLayer](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#input-layer)
  * TL to TF : use [network.outputs](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#understand-basic-layer)
- * other methods [issues7](https://github.com/zsdonghao/tensorlayer/issues/7), multiple inputs [issues31](https://github.com/zsdonghao/tensorlayer/issues/31)
+ * Other methods [issues7](https://github.com/zsdonghao/tensorlayer/issues/7), multiple inputs [issues31](https://github.com/zsdonghao/tensorlayer/issues/31)

 ## 3. Training/Testing switching
- * use [network.all_drop](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#understand-basic-layer) to control the training/testing phase (for [DropoutLayer](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#dropout-layer) only) see [tutorial_mnist.py](https://github.com/zsdonghao/tensorlayer/blob/master/example/tutorial_mnist.py) and [Understand Basic layer](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#understand-basic-layer)
+ * Use [network.all_drop](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#understand-basic-layer) to control the training/testing phase (for [DropoutLayer](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#dropout-layer) only) see [tutorial_mnist.py](https://github.com/zsdonghao/tensorlayer/blob/master/example/tutorial_mnist.py) and [Understand Basic layer](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#understand-basic-layer)
- * alternatively, set `is_fix` to `True` in [DropoutLayer](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#dropout-layer), and build different graphs for training/testing by reusing the parameters. you can also set different `batch_size` and noise probability for different graphs. this method is the best when you use [GaussianNoiseLayer](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#gaussian-noise-layer), [BatchNormLayer](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#batch-normalization) and etc. here is an example:
+ * Alternatively, set `is_fix` to `True` in [DropoutLayer](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#dropout-layer), and build different graphs for training/testing by reusing the parameters.
+You can also set different `batch_size` and noise probability for different graphs.
+This method is the best when you use [GaussianNoiseLayer](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#gaussian-noise-layer), [BatchNormLayer](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#batch-normalization) and etc. Here is an example:
 ```
 def mlp(x, is_train=True, reuse=False):
     with tf.variable_scope("MLP", reuse=reuse):